The following options may be used in the fourth field of each

 no argument is specified defaults to "ext4".
 This option

-implies plain
+implies plain.

-option will destroy the contents of
+WARNING: Using the tmp option will destroy the contents of

 the named partition during every boot, so make sure the